Statler and Waldorf

 Statler and Waldorf are a pair of Muppet characters from the sketch comedy television series The Muppet Show, best known for their overly negative opinions and their tendency to heckle people.
-The two elderly men first appeared in The Muppet Show: Sex and Violence in 1975, where they consistently jeered the entirety of the cast and their performances from their box seats.
+The two elderly men first appeared in The Muppet Show: Sex and Violence in 1975, where they were portrayed as older men pondering the ends of their golden years.
+It wasn't until one year later on The Muppet Show that they consistently jeered the entirety of the cast and their performances from their box seats.

 Created by Jim Henson, the characters have been performed by numerous puppeteers, including Henson, in a variety of films and television productions within the Muppet franchise.
 Statler and Waldorf are named after two landmark New York City hotels, the Statler Hilton and the Waldorf-Astoria (in turn named after Ellsworth Milton Statler and the hometown of the Astor family).

 Characters

 The characters are known for their heckling.
 In The Muppet Show, the two are always criticizing Fozzie Bear's humor, except for one occasion when Fozzie heckles them back.
 In contrast, they find themselves hilarious and burst into laughter at their own comments.
 It is later revealed in the A Muppet Family Christmas special that the two hecklers are friends with Fozzie's mother, Emily Bear.
 Despite constantly complaining about the show and how terrible some acts are, they always return for the following week and occupy their usual box seats.
 Their reasons for doing so are a mystery even to them, according to one version of the Muppet Show theme (Waldorf: "Why do we always come here?" / Statler: "I guess we'll never know").

 They also often break the fourth wall.
 Author Ben Underwood remarked on how the characters generally "blur the boundary between performer and audience", as they are "concurrently audience members and performers".
 Underwood points to a second season incident in which the characters see themselves watching the Muppets, with Statler skeptical, saying "No one would watch junk like that".